govuk-one-login/ipv-cri-check-hmrc-api/README.md

 ## Integration Tests

-There are 2 types of Integration Tests: Mocked and AWS
+There are 3 types of Integration Tests: Mocked, AWS and API Gateway

 ### AWS